Teless/ChiefMastermind/README.md

 <h3 id="secrectCode">Secret Code</h3>

-The secrect code is generated base on the "secrectSize" parameter (if a quick game is created the secrectSize and "numbers of color" will be set to 8), a random String is created with the size of the "secrectSize" parameter filled with caracter '0' -> 'secreSize' (exclusive), ex:
+The secret code is generated base on the "secretSize" parameter (if a quick game is created the secretSize and "numbers of color" will be set to 8), a random String is created with the size of the "secretSize" parameter filled with caracter '0' -> 'secreSize' (exclusive), ex:

 - secretSize = 4
 - output = "1032"